kedro-org/kedro/docs/source/deployment/databricks/databricks_notebooks_development_workflow.md

 If your cluster terminates, you must re-run your entire notebook, as libraries installed using `%pip install ...` are ephemeral.
 If not, repeating this step is only necessary if your project's dependencies change.
 ```

+### Managing your Databricks Repo

+Your Databricks Repo now has untracked changes that are not synced with your GitHub repository.
+To track your changes and sync your Repo, you can use the corresponding [Git operations in Databricks Repos](https://docs.databricks.com/repos/git-operations-with-repos.html).
+A basic overview of the steps to achieve this is:

+- Commit your changes in your Databricks Repo.
+- Push the changes to the GitHub repository linked to your Databricks Repo.
+- Check that the latest commits are visible in your GitHub repository.

 ## Summary

 This guide demonstrated a development workflow on Databricks using only the Databricks workspace.
 This approach is ideal for users who prefer to develop using notebooks and avoids having to set up and sync a local environment with Databricks.